History, tourist information, and nearby accommodation

 The castle was besieged by Cromwell's army during the English Civil War and suffered a great deal of damage.
 The outer walls were flattened, the Gate House destroyed, and the drawbridge demolished.
 The castle surrendered after three days of bombardment, so further damage was avoided.

 The interior of the castle is blissfully original.
-There is a 14th century great hall built just inside the castle wall.
-A lovely 16th century wooden screen graces one end of the hall.
+There is a 14th-century great hall built just inside the castle wall.
+A lovely 16th-century wooden screen graces one end of the hall.

-The room where Edward II met his fate can be viewed, but for those with a less gruesome turn of mind the medieval kitchens and the morning room created from a Norman chapel are open to visit.
+The room where Edward II met his fate can be viewed, but for those with a less gruesome turn of mind, the medieval kitchens and the morning room created from a Norman chapel are open to visitors.
 Another prize at the castle is the chest carried by Sir Francis Drake on his voyages on the Golden Hind.
 There are the requisite family portraits, including a Gainsborough and a Reynolds, and very simple gardens.